 Having a strong set of arms is integral to maintaining a healthy and balanced life.
 Weak arms in the past meant a man couldn’t carry his kill while hunting (unless he had some friends to help) or might not have even been able to hurl a spear hard enough to take down a deer.
 And if you couldn’t do either of those, well… you’re dead.

-In the modern era, impending death due to arm weakness might not be much of a problem since we can grab a venison steak from any specialty grocery store, but having underdeveloped arms can still be a detriment to your health and well-being.
-Not only does having a pair of well-built arms help in carrying groceries, children, sandbags, and the like, but it also serves as a visual cue to the public that you’re the kind of guy who takes enough pride in himself and has enough care for his own health to workout regularly.
+In the modern era, not only does having a pair of well-built arms help in carrying groceries, children, sandbags, and the like, but it also serves as a visual cue to the public that you’re the kind of guy who takes enough pride in himself and has enough care for his own health, nutrition, and fitness to workout regularly or go to the gym.
 And that’s not something to scoff at.
-Appearance and perception are huge factors when it comes to our identity, and having a set of well-built arms goes a long way toward inspiring confidence and self-esteem.
+Appearance and perception are huge factors when it comes to our identity, and having a set of well-built arms goes a long way toward inspiring confidence and self-esteem, even more so than weight loss in some cases.

 In this article, we’ve limited the recommended exercises to those that focus primarily on the two main muscle groups of the arms: the triceps and biceps.
-We have reserved shoulder and forearm exercises for an altogether separate informative guide.
-So, if you’re looking for shoulder exercises, keep looking, but if you’ve come for the gun show, stay the course and read on for the best arm exercises for men.
+Though we’ve also found some of the best shoulder exercises and ab workouts as well.

-As much as we’d like to think that our biceps make up the majority of our arm, the fact of the matter is: Biceps are just vanity muscles.
+As much as we’d like to think that our biceps make up the majority of our arm, or upper body in general, the fact of the matter is: Biceps are just vanity muscles.
 The true powerhouse of the arm is the triceps, those muscles that light at the back of the upper arm and which hold the key to strengthening your arms and maximizing power.

 Cable-Rope Tricep Extension

 Execution: Attach a cable rope to a cable machine at the highest position and set the weight to something comfortable, but also heavy enough that you will be on the verge of muscle failure after your last set.
-Stand with feet shoulder-width apart, about one to two feet away from the machine and grasp the individual rope ends in each hand.
-While keeping your elbows tucked tightly to your torso (with a braced core and a straight back at a slight incline), extend your arms downward until you’ve reached your maximum extension.
+Stand with feet shoulder-width apart, about one to two feet away from the machine, and grasp the individual rope ends in each hand.
+While keeping your elbows tucked tightly to your torso (with a braced core and a straight lower back at a slight incline), extend your arms downward until you’ve reached your maximum extension.
 Then slowly bring your arms back up, focusing on squeezing your triceps as you do so.
+You can use resistance bands as an alternative here.

 Reps: 8-10 (per arm)